akullpp/awesome-java/README.md

 ### Job Scheduling

-*Libraries for scheduling background jobs*
+*Libraries for scheduling background jobs.*

-- [Quartz](https://github.com/quartz-scheduler/quartz) - Quartz Scheduler is a richly featured, open source job scheduling library that can be integrated within virtually any Java application
+- [Quartz](https://github.com/quartz-scheduler/quartz) - Quartz Scheduler is a richly featured, open source job scheduling library that can be integrated within virtually any Java application.

 ### JSON